isfopo/drum-sequencer/README.md

 |     |     |     |     |     |     |     |     |
 |     |  x  |     |     |     |     |     |     |

-This combonation toggles if notes played in manual note mode are played in the same channel as the main sequence (channel 1 by default) or in a different channel (channel 2).
+This combination toggles if notes played in manual note mode are played in the same channel as the main sequence (channel 1 by default) or in a different channel (channel 2).

 ### Record Note Mode